wpswings/woo-gift-cards-lite/readme.txt

 You can implement a minimum limit on user pricing of WooCommerce gift cards.
 After the implementation, the customers can’t purchase a gift card product at a value lower than the minimum limit.

 **2) Create Gift Cards With Duration-Based Costing** The admin can create gift cards with variable pricing to implement duration-based costing for services.
 They can add duration as the description and set the price according to each duration.
-This  WordPress gift cards feature will allow the admin to provide various time-based services such as counseling, physiotherapy, hardware, etc.
+This  WordPress gift card feature will allow the admin to provide various time-based services such as counseling, physiotherapy, hardware, etc.

 **3) Five Different Pricing Types**
 The WooCommerce Gift cards plugin lets you create gift cards with five  different pricing options that are: